Skye-XD/desktop-icons-ng/README.md

 By default, the apparmor rules in Ubuntu, do not allow gnome-desktop library thumbnailFacotry to make thumbnails.
 This logs errors. gtk4-ding bypasses this by creating thumbnails for common image formats and pdf files - dependencies include gdkpixbuf, cairo and poppler.
 However, other xdg-thumbnailers installed on the system, for example appimage, ffmpgeg, audio, files etc will not work to render thumbnails through the gnome-desktop library.

-Gtk4-ding will however, not write failure thumbnails, allowing other apps like Gnome Files to render thumbnails if the desktop is opened in Gnome Files.
+Gtk4-ding will however, not write failure thumbnails, allowing other apps with appropriate AppArmor permissions like Gnome Files to render thumbnails if the desktop is opened in Gnome Files.
 These thumbnails will be displayed by gtk4-ding, if available.

+A properly functioning version of apparmor-profiles that contains a new bwrap profile is still in the noble-proposed pocket.
+This should allow thumbnailing even for local installs.
+You can enable it by following the steps of this [wiki](https://wiki.ubuntu.com/Testing/EnableProposed).

 See ISSUES.md for more information with app-armor.